imgag/ngs-bits/doc/GSvar/igv_integration.md

 If the genome download fails, the proxy settings are probably wrong (see the question `IGV cannot load genomes`).

+**Note:**
+Since megSAP uses Ensembl transcripts for annotation, using the default IGV genomes leads to inconsistencies (they use RefSeq transcripts).
+Instructions how to build a IGV genome with Ensembl annotation can be found [here](https://github.com/imgag/IGV_genome_ensembl).

 ### IGV does not open
 Follow these instructions, if only the black console window of IGV but not the actual application opens.